 The Group is committed to uphold high environmental standards to fulfil relevant requirements under applicable laws or regulations during the operation of the business, including but not limited to by reducing energy consumption and pollutant discharge, responsibly using natural resources, and improving waste management.
-The Group's operations do not create any air pollutant or greenhouse gas emissions directly or generate any hazardous or non-hazardous waste and the main source of energy consumption is electricity.
+Since the Group is engaged in coal trading business, the operations are office base and do not create material air pollutant or greenhouse gas emissions directly nor generate significant hazardous materials.
+The main emission was mainly sourced from electricity consumption indirectly.
 The Group has striven to reduce the direct and indirect impact of its operations on the environment by reducing unnecessary energy consumption in its offices and adopting environmentally friendly policies.

-For the year ended 31 March 2021, the Group strictly complied with all the applicable environmental laws and regulations and was not subject to any environmental regulatory sanction.
+For the year ended 31 March 2022, the Group strictly complied with all the applicable environmental laws and regulations and was not subject to any environmental regulatory sanction.
+The applicable environmental laws and regulations include but not limited to the followings: